AVASCULAR NECROSIS AND SSD BENEFITS

 Your RFC is the medical assessment of what you can physically do in a work setting after taking into account all of your symptoms.

 In order to figure out your physical RFC when you have AVN, the SSA will examine your medical records.
-They will take into account what your doctor states in your medical records.
-Also, the SSA will review any statements from your doctors.
-They will also review records from their own medical doctors.
+They will take into account what your doctor says in your medical records.
+Also, the SSA will review any statements from your doctors about your health.
+The SSA will also review records from their own doctors.

 The SSA will also consider descriptions about your symptoms from your family, neighbors and friends.
 For example, your family or friends could write a statement about your pain and symptoms of avascular necrosis.
-Find out more about how RFC and age can prove you cannot work.
-Also, find out more about SSA’s Medical Vocational Guidelines.
+Find out how your RFC and age can prove you cannot work.
+Also, find out about SSA’s Medical Vocational Guidelines.

 YOUR MEDICAL RECORDS ABOUT AVASCULAR NECROSIS